Atlas-OS/Atlas/docs/building.md

-This updates `<Version>`, rewrites `<Title>` to `Atlas v0.7.0`, moves the previous version into `<UpgradableFrom>`, and rewrites every `onUpgradeVersions` entry in `playbook/Configuration/custom.yml` to the new version — one command, one commit.
+This updates `<Version>`, rewrites `<Title>` to `Atlas v0.7.0`, moves the previous version into `<UpgradableFrom>`, and rewrites every `onUpgradeVersions` entry in `playbook/Configuration/custom.yml` to the new version.
+Review the diff before committing.
 Tagging `v0.7.0` then triggers the release workflow described above.

 ## Optional developer setup